 - Most importantly, because it's great fun!

-You'll enjoy solving the challenging puzzles while learning about the languages of the world.
+You'll enjoy solving the challenging puzzles

+while learning about the languages of the

+world.
-- Sharpen your problem-solving skills.
-This

-will benefit you whatever career path you

-take, but will be particularly useful if you

-are thinking of a career in Computing,

-Linguistics, Languages, Engineering,

-Maths, Science or a combination of these
+- Sharpen your problem-solving skills in our free regional workshops.
+This will benefit you whatever career path you take, but will be particularly useful if you are thinking of a career in Computing, Linguistics, Languages, Engineering, Maths, Science or a combination of these disciplines.

-disciplines.

 - Enhance your CV or university application form by showing you have a logical mind and an ability to think outside the box.

-- Win the chance to represent Ireland at the International Linguistics Olympiad 2017.
+- Win the chance to represent Ireland at the International Linguistics Olympiad 2018.